jtangney/gke-federated-learning/README.md

 Specifically, the blueprint creates and configures a Google Kubernetes Engine (GKE) cluster and related infrastructure such that the cluster is ready to participate as a processing node ("silo") in a federated computation.
-The federated computation may involve running untrusted third party code or models, so the cluster is configured according to security best practices, and the apps performing federated computation are hosted on dedicated nodes with additional controls.
+The federated computation may involve running third party apps or models; these third party resources are treated as a tenant within the cluster.
+As the tenant apps performing federated computation are potentially untrusted, the cluster is configured according to security best practices, and the tenant apps are hosted on dedicated nodes with additional controls.
 The blueprint uses [Anthos](https://cloud.google.com/anthos) features to automate and optimise the configuration and security of the cluster.

 The initial version of the blueprint creates infrastructure in Google Cloud.
 It can be extended to Anthos clusters running on premises